5 Smartsheet Alternatives & Competitors

 If we want to interact with external data, we’ll need to either use a third-party tool or custom REST requests to set this up - typically pulling data in to be stored in Smartsheet.

 Budibase also offers a spreadsheet-like experience for interacting with internally stored data - as well as external SQL databases.
+We then build custom, role-specific views on top of this, including filtering and calculations, across related tables.

 However, the difference is that Budibase offers dedicated connectors for directly querying a vast range of external data sources, acting as a proxy, without storing your data internally.